OttoX/Fomalhaut/README.md

 ## Overview
 This is a simple entity component system library based on the [Overwatch Gameplay Architecture and Netcode](http://gad.qq.com/article/detail/28682) article.
 It is written in c++11 without other dependencies.
 You can easily add include folder into your game project.
+##### NOTE:
+This is my thought about how the 'OverWatch' ECS should look.
+If you want to add it to a commercial project, you'd better read the source code and master it, then add feature that you need.
 ## Support
 * gcc >= 4.8 (tested with v4.8.4)
 * clang